-For Austin, and many others, harmless flirting is when you’re not making it a power play.
+For Austin and many others, harmless flirting is when you’re not making it a power play.
 The minute you refuse to take consent as a cornerstone of healthy flirting, you’ve crossed over into the Creep Zone.
 Consent in dating, consent in relationships, consent in marriage – we’re all aware of these.
-Consent is needed at every step of communication, romantic or otherwise, so why should flirting be any different.
+Consent is needed at every step of communication, romantic or otherwise, so why should flirting be any different?

 Persistence might be sexy in Victorian romance novels, and even those are becoming more enlightened these days.
 But assuming that keeping your flirt game going when someone’s obviously not interested, doesn’t make you sexier, it just means you’re harassing them.
 And whether you’re thinking of the different types of flirting, or wondering what is bad flirting, ‘harassment’ is not a word we associate with anything healthy.

 ‘No means no’ is one of the most important healthy flirting lines to remember.
-Write it down, make a note on your phone, tattoo it on your wrist if you think it’s needed.
+Write it down, make a note on your phone, and tattoo it on your wrist if you think it’s needed.
 You’ve made your move and they’re not interested, it’s time to move on.